 - The ability to perform sentiment analysis on the reviews they receive giving them useful, at-a-glance summaries of what customers are feeling and writing about the company and its locations

 - Implementing operational changes and training programs to improve customer experiences across all customer touchpoints

-Implementing a review management and review generation software will allow banks to see, manage and act on what real customers are saying about specific branch locations, drastically improving the customer experience.
+Implementing a review management software will allow banks to see, manage and act on what real customers are saying about specific branch locations, drastically improving the customer experience.
 Interacting with customers online by responding to online reviews, both positive and negative, could improve the customers omnichannel experience and their overall relationship with the bank, resulting in what every business is looking for-loyal customers.